CITS5501 lab 1 (week 2) – Testing introduction – solutions

 1. Accessing required software

-We will be using the Java language for the bulk of the labs, so you should make sure you have access to a platform where the Java Development Kit (JDK) is installed, and you can make use of a good Java IDE (Integrated Development Environment) or editor.
+We will be using the Java language for the bulk of the labs, so you will need access to a platform where the Java Development Kit (JDK) is installed, and where you can make use of a good Java IDE (Integrated Development Environment) or editor.

 Some guidelines on configuring VS Code for Java development can be found on the VS Code website.